brutesque/docker-swarm-over-vpn-mesh/README.md

 ### Execute deployment

 - Create a hosts file in the secrets folder using hosts.default as a template.
-- Adjust droplet.tf to your requirements.
+- Adjust droplets.tf to your likings.

 - Set the following environment variables:
     - DO_TOKEN: Digital Ocean API token